 - Mirai DDoS attacks have moved from IoT to Linux: Threat actors are learning from their experience with IoT malware to focus on commodity Linux servers.
 For example, the Hadoop YARN vulnerability was initially used to deliver DemonBot, a DDoS malware, to IoT devices.
 Soon after, threat actors used the vulnerability to install Mirai on Linux servers, blurring the road between IoT and server malware.

-- Mobile phones progressively employed in DDoS attacks: “Attackers have recently begun launching CoAP reflection/amplification DDoS attacks, a protocol primarily used nowadays by mobile phones in China, but expected to grow with the explosion of the Internet of Things (IoT) devices. like any reflection/amplification attack, attackers begin by scanning for abusable addresses, then launch a flood of packets spoofed with the source address of their target,” the team warned in January this year.
+- Mobile phones are progressively employed in DDoS attacks: “Attackers have recently begun launching CoAP reflection/amplification DDoS attacks, a protocol primarily used nowadays by mobile phones in China, but expected to grow with the explosion of the Internet of Things (IoT) devices. like any reflection/amplification attack, attackers begin by scanning for abusable addresses, then launch a flood of packets spoofed with the source address of their target,” the team warned in January this year.

 DDoS attacks are perpetually evolving, and attackers are continuously trying to find new targets and adopting new techniques.
 This can be why NETSCOUT has been advocating over the better part of the past decade for a multilayered defensive approach that includes on-premises protection for your stateful infrastructure and applications, with cloud-based protection from high-volume attacks.